sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 has 23 convolutional layers.

 ## Unet exploring:
-in order to create a deep learning model i use'd keras over Tensorflow kernal.
+In order to create a deep learning model i use'd keras over Tensorflow kernal.
 Keras is an open source neural network library written in Python.
-It is capable of running on top of TensorFlow, Microsoft Cognitive Toolkit or Thean.
+It is capable of running on top of TensorFlow, Microsoft Cognitive Toolkit or Theano.
 TensorFlow is an open-source software library for dataflow programming across a range of tasks.
 It is a symbolic math library, and is also used for machine learning applications such as neural networks.
-Based on the article "U-Net: Convolutional Networks for Biomedical Image Segmentation" (Olaf Ronneberger, Philipp Fischer, Thomas Brox) i implemented U-net NN with keras, since in the next step i would test Ladder network and Unet combinetion, ill use a smaller image input size, instead of 256 by 256 pixle image ill reduce the size of an image to 128 by 128 pixles.
+I implemented U-net NN using keras and based on the article "U-Net: Convolutional Networks for Biomedical Image Segmentation" (Olaf Ronneberger, Philipp Fischer, Thomas Brox). since in the next step i would combine Ladder network with Unet, ill use a smaller image input size.
+Instead of 256 by 256 pixle image ill reduce the size of an image to 128 by 128 pixles.
 The network new architecture is: